aleebrady/aleebrady.github.io/_posts/2020-12-22-react-ion_to_react-redux_project.markdown

 }
 ```

-After completing on things that needed and I wanted to be completed, I totally understand there's a lot more to learn about React, I will continue to learn more about hooks and context APIs, just for starters.
+After completing things that needed and I wanted to be completed, I totally understand there's a lot more to learn about React, I will continue to learn more about hooks and context APIs, just for starters.
 My overall experience of this program has been humbling to say the least, but I have absored a wealth of knowledge which I could not fathom I could, but the learning will continue as I go.

 Thank you for reading.